ronnyml/snowplow-wiki/Java-Tracker.md

 Documentation on functions are available [here][documentation].

+## Comments

+- For a full list of available functions, look into the packages interfaces.
+- Context is meant to be in JSON String format, unstructured data can be string or Map<String,Object>

+	String context = "{'Movie':'Shawshank Redemption', 'Time':'142 Minutes' }"
+	Map<String,Object> unstruct_info = new LinkedHashMap<String,Object>();
+	unstruct_info.put("Gross movie profit", 28341469);
+	...

 All Snowplow java-tracker files are part of the `com.snowplow.javaplow` package.
 Before you can work with them you must `import` them as follows:

     import com.snowplow.javaplow.*;